 Circle the picture!
-What will you bring with you the next time you get a shot?
-Circle that item you plan to bring with you to the doctor's office.
-If you don't see your item here, draw or write down your own in the empty box.
+What will you do the next time you get a shot?
+Circle the picture that shows your plan to feel calm when you get your shots.
+If you don't see your it here, draw or write down your own in the empty box.